-Following in the footsteps of great explorers, intrepid Go Ahead travelers Vickie and David spent four days discovering the far reaches of the antarctic.
+Following in the footsteps of great explorers, intrepid Go Ahead travelers Vickie and David spent four days discovering the far reaches of the Earth on a tour of Antartica.
 With trips to all seven continents now under their travel belts, Vickie shares their experiences on the southernmost point in the world.

 After visiting six continents, the obvious next step for us was to visit the last one.
 We wanted to go sooner, because our travel plan is to visit the places that are farthest away or most challenging first, and Antarctica was the last “challenging” destination on our list.